Types of Interviews

 Sometimes in a stress interview, the interviewer will put candidates in an uncomfortable situation.
 For instance, candidates may be given a test that takes two hours to complete, and are told to complete it in thirty minutes.
 Remember to stay calm throughout a stress interview, because that is what the employer is looking for – a candidate who has the ability to remain cool, calm and collected.

-Behavioral interviewing is a relatively new, but widely used method of job interviewing.
+Behavioral interviewing is a widely used method of job interviewing.
 This approach is based on the belief that past performance is the best predictor of future behavior.
 Therefore, behavioral interview questions are designed to probe your previous experiences in order to determine how you might behave in similar situations in the future.
 In this type of interview, you will not be asked hypothetical questions about how you would handle a situation if confronted with it in the future.
 Instead you will be asked how you did handle a specific situation when you encountered it in the past.
 Keep in mind that employers are not interested in what you should have done, or what you will do next time...they want to know what you actually did.
 Behavioral interview questions generally start with any one of the following phrases:

 - Tell me about a time when you...